2019 Stay to Stay Weekends

 Experience the just plain goodness of small-town living, friendly neighbors, an exemplary library, lots of well-kept and stocked parks and play areas, and a great school system.
 Our neighborhoods come in all shapes and sizes.
 Wind your way through our many side streets, and you’ll soon discover Brattleboro’s hidden gems.
 Catch a movie or concert at the Latchis Theatre, view the ever-changing exhibits at the Brattleboro Museum and Art Center.
 Enjoy a tasting at Whetsone Station Restaurant and Brewery, Hermit Thrush Brewery, or at Saxtons River Distillery.
 There are plenty of forested trails that offer hiking, biking, skiing, and snowshoeing, or you can swim in one of the many rivers and ponds.

 Wrap up your weekend with a solid sense of the employment opportunities in the region.
-Monday morning is your chance to meet with employers in specific sectors and business owners who can discuss what it’s like to work in the community.
-You can also sign up to have a realtor show you potential housing options.
+Monday morning is your chance to meet with employers in specific sectors and with business owners who can discuss what it’s like to work in the community.
+You can also sign up to meet with a local realtor, who can show you potential housing options, or to visit a co-maker or incubator space.

 Coffee & Conversations